 But owning wooden floors also comes with its responsibilities.
-Failing to maintain your hardwood floors can alter the way they look and can even cause damage.
+Failing to maintain your hardwood floors can alter how they look and even cause damage.

-Thankfully, although these floors are sensitive, cleaning them isn’t a hard task.
-They require minimum water and only need to be swept with a broom or vacuum.
+Thankfully, although these floors are sensitive, cleaning them isn’t a complex task.
+They require minimum water, and you only need to sweep them with a broom or vacuum.
 Dull floors are also quick to fix, and you can use natural ingredients or specialized cleaners.

 Sealed vs. Unsealed Hardwood Floors

 You might have recently moved into a new home with hardwood floors, but are they sealed?
 How would you know?

 First, find a secluded area of flooring that’s not too visible.
 Pour a tiny amount of water onto the area.
 If it gets absorbed by the wood, the floor is unsealed.
 If the droplets sit on the wood, your floors are sealed.

 Unsealed floors are delicate and challenging to keep clean.
 Without proper maintenance, they can end up looking dull in no time.
 So, when cleaning unsealed hardwood floors, there are a few things you should and shouldn’t do:

 - Do sweep and vacuum regularly: Removing dust and dirt is essential for maintaining unsealed floors.
 You should do it when necessary.
 Choose your tools carefully.
 For instance, only use a soft-bristled broom or a specialized vacuum for bare floors.